freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/use-inheritance-so-you-dont-repeat-yourself.english.md

 ## Description
 <section id='description'>
-There's a principle in programming called <code>Don't Repeat Yourself (DRY)</code>.
+There's a principle in programming called <dfn>Don't Repeat Yourself (DRY)</dfn>.
 The reason repeated code is a problem is because any change requires fixing code in multiple places.
 This usually means more work for programmers and more room for errors.
 Notice in the example below that the <code>describe</code> method is shared by <code>Bird</code> and <code>Dog</code>:

 ```js